acheong08/ChatGPT/README.md

 # V1.1 Proxy API

+> ## Update 2023/02/11 - I am getting DDOSed.
+I might not be able to keep hosting it.
+Use V1 or host a bypass server yourself

 The proxy is identical to V1 but uses a proxy to bypass the browser automation.
 This is the recommended version.
 You can read up on the documentation below

 ## Differences: